Beginner’s Guide to Jupyter Notebook and Anaconda

 conda env list

-Anaconda is a useful package that already includes a number of Python packages and provides for a quick entry into the Python world.
+Anaconda is a useful package that already includes a number of Python packages and provides a quick entry into the Python world.
 It also allows you to create Python environments that contain multiple versions of your Python packages.
-For example, if a programme only runs on Python 2.7 or older versions of Matplotlib, you may establish a separate workspace for it and switch to Python 3 with a single click.
+For example, if a program only runs on Python 2.7 or older versions of Matplotlib, you may establish a separate workspace for it and switch to Python 3 with a single click.

 Additionally, moving between Tensorflow 2.0 and Tensorflow 1.15 is simple, allowing you to simply swap between versions (which can be quite a headache otherwise).
+Miniconda is a stripped-down version of Anaconda that might be useful if you’re working on a server with limited storage space.

 To install Anaconda or Miniconda, go to their website or copy the following instructions into your terminal if you’re using Linux.